engineering and computer science offered at

 The Viterbi School of Engineering is one of the oldest professional schools on the USC campus and is consistently ranked as a top ten graduate school for engineering & computer science by U.S. News & World Report.

-DEN@Viterbi is currently ranked the #1 Online Graduate Computer Technology (Computer Science) Program and a Top Ranked Online Graduate Engineering Program - across 40+ degree programs by U.S. News and World Report.
+DEN@Viterbi is both a Top Ranked Online Graduate Engineering Program - across 40+ degree programs - and Top Ranked Online Graduate Computer Science Program by U.S. News and World Report.

 Have a question about applying?